DCC-EX/website/docs/throttles/ex-webthrottle.md

 Then set the **#enable-experimental-web-platform-features** flag by looking on the page for "Experimental Web Platform Features" and click on the "enable" button.
 (NOTE: Substitute the name of your browser above if you don't use Chrome)

-## What you’ll need to use and develop this application
+## What you’ll need to use this application

-You don't need anything to test it out and to run in simulator mode, to run trains you will need:
+You don't need anything to test it out and to run in emulator mode, to run trains you will need:

 * An Arduino Mega or Uno Microcontroller
 * An Arduino Motor Control Shield
 * Chromium based browser version 80 or later
-* Some knowledge of HTML and JavaScript (developers only)
-* Understanding of how to use the Chrome DevTools (developers only)

 ## Getting started